 Fixed heads have a large range of precipitation rates up to about 1.5 or 1.7PR.
-The distance they throw will impact volume.
-As a general rule do not exceed 7 minutes on run time to avoid soil saturation and run off.
+The distance sprinklers throw will impact volume.
+As a general rule do not exceed 6 minutes on run time to avoid soil saturation and run off, on fixed head sprinklers

 Gas powered garden tools emit 5% of the nation's air pollution.

 The average homeowner spends 40 hours/year, the equivalent to one-week vacation, mowing the lawn.

 30% to 60% of urban freshwater is used for watering lawns (depending on locale).

 A 1,000 square foot lawn requires 10,000 gallons of water per summer to maintain a "Green" look.
 (US.
 News and World Report, 10/28/96)

 80,090,000 pounds of synthetic pesticides are used on US.
 Lawns each year.

 When pesticides are regularly applied, 60-90% of earthworms are killed.
 Earthworms are invaluable for soil health.
 (PA Department of Agriculture)